 - Dredge chicken again in the flour mixture, gently shaking off excess.

-- Place the canola or corn oil into a large, heavy-duty pot with high/tall sides suitable for frying (I used a high sided cast-iron pot).Note: Use enough oil to come up to 2 inches up the side of the pot.
+- Place the canola or corn oil into a large heavy-duty pot with high/tall sides suitable for frying.
+(I used a high sided cast-iron pot.)Note: Use enough oil to come up to 2 inches up the side of the pot.
 To monitor your oil temperature, a candy and deep-fry thermometer clipped to the side of the pot (with the tip submerged in the oil) is a great tool to use.

 - Heat the pot of oil over medium heat.
 You want an oil temperature of about 350 degrees Fahrenheit.Note: I heated the oil to about 360 degrees Fahrenheit as the temperature will drop when the chicken is added.

-- Carefully place the chicken pieces into the hot oil, away from you, and cook 3 minutes.
+- Carefully place the chicken pieces into the hot oil, away from you, and cook for 3 minutes.
 Carefully turn the chicken pieces and continue to cook for another 3 minutes or until the chicken is fully cooked through (the internal temperature of the chicken reaches 165 degrees Fahrenheit when checked with an instant-read meat thermometer).Note: Depending on the thickness of the chicken, you may have to cook longer.
 To check the internal temperature of the chicken, insert an instant-read meat thermometer into the thickest part of the meat, all the way to the middle.
 Remove the thermometer from the chicken after checking the temperature.

 - Once cooked, carefully remove the chicken from the oil (a spider strainer works great for removing the cooked chicken).